Xiamen University, Chow Institute

 Yule referred to this phenomenon as “nonsense correlation.”

-As regression methods became standard in applied work (particularly from the 1960s onward), researchers increasingly studied relationships between time series in levels.
+As regression methods became standard from the 1960s onward, researchers increasingly fit relationships between time series in levels: \[ y_t = \beta x_t + u_t. \]

-Granger and Newbold (1974) showed that even when \(x_t\) and \(y_t\) are unrelated, regressions in levels can exhibit:
+Granger and Newbold (1974) showed that even when \(x_t\) and \(y_t\) are unrelated, such regressions can produce:

 This phenomenon became known as spurious regression.